ModiLuft

 ModiLuft was a private airline based in Delhi, India.
 It operated on domestic routes until it shut down in 1996.
-It maintained high standards in flight safety, ground maintenance and on-time performance owing to support from Lufthansa AG.
+It maintained high standards in flight safety, ground maintenance, and on-time performance owing to support from Lufthansa.
 ModiLuft's aircraft were configured in First, Business and Economy Class, making it the only private airline in India during its time to fly a three class configuration on domestic routes.
-It used Boeing 737-200 aircraft leased from Lufthansa and had an incident free track record of flying.
+It used Boeing 737-200 aircraft leased from Lufthansa and had an incident-free track record of flying.